SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

     filename:                         ./yieldtables/  # Path to the directory containing the EAGLE yield tables.
     IMF_min_mass_Msun:                0.1             # Minimal stellar mass considered for the Chabrier IMF in solar masses.
     IMF_max_mass_Msun:              100.0             # Maximal stellar mass considered for the Chabrier IMF in solar masses.
-    SNII_min_mass_Msun:               6.0             # Minimal mass considered for SNII feedback (not SNII enrichment!) in solar masses.
+    SNII_min_mass_Msun:               8.0             # Minimal mass considered for SNII stars in solar masses.
-    SNII_max_mass_Msun:             100.0             # Maximal mass considered for SNII feedback (not SNII enrichment!) in solar masses.
+    SNII_max_mass_Msun:             100.0             # Maximal mass considered for SNII stars in solar masses.
+    SNII_sampled_delay:               1               # Sample the SNII lifetimes to do feedback.
-    SNII_wind_delay_Gyr:              0.03            # Time in Gyr between a star's birth and the SNII thermal feedback event.
+    SNII_wind_delay_Gyr:              0.03            # Time in Gyr between a star's birth and the SNII thermal feedback event when not sampling.
     SNII_delta_T_K:                   3.16228e7       # Change in temperature to apply to the gas particle in a SNII thermal feedback event in Kelvin.
     SNII_energy_erg:                  1.0e51          # Energy of one SNII explosion in ergs.
     SNII_energy_fraction_min:         0.3             # Maximal fraction of energy applied in a SNII feedback event.